We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • West Virginia

-In many states, LabCorp’s main competitor is Quest Diagnostics.
-You may be deciding which lab is best for you.
-When comparing the two, some things to consider include:
+In many states, Labcorp’s main competitor is Quest Diagnostics.
+You may be deciding which lab is a better option for you.
+When comparing the two, you may want to consider the following factors:

 • Does the lab offer the test you need?